esp-rs/esp-idf-hal/esp-idf-sys/README.md

 ## Background

-The ESP-IDF API in Rust, with support for each ESP chip (ESP32, ESP32S2, ESP8266 etc.) conditionally compiled-in based on your project settings.
+The ESP-IDF API in Rust, with support for each ESP chip (ESP32, ESP32S2, ESP8266 etc.) conditionally.

 Currently, the bindings specific for each chip are enabled conditionally using Cargo features (e.g. feature = "esp32", feature = "esp32s2", etc.) with "esp32" being the default, but that might change in future to be automatically derived from the Rust/Cargo target configuration.